 6) Charles Hope’s translation is also more readable than Constantine’s but it too lacks some of his accuracies.

-The best translation of Faust (part 1 and 2)
+The best translation of Faust (Parts 1 and 2)

-As soon as possible after publication, Goethe’s Faust Part One was translated into English and published.
-It has been translated by David Luke; its introduction is an accurate and updated edition of a translation first published in 1966.
+As soon as possible after publication, David Luke translated Goethe’s Faust Part One.
+Luke’s version represents an accurate and updated edition of a translation first published in 1966.

-This new translation by Charles Hope is also more readable, but it lacks some of the accuracy found in the David Constantine translation.
+Charles Hope’s new translation is also more readable, but it lacks some of the accuracy found in the David Constantine translation, which was published in 1852.

 Is it worth reading “Faust” in translation?

-Yes, of course, it is worth reading Faust in translation, as there are over 100 different translations that have been written.
+Yes, of course, it is worth reading Faust in translation, with over 100 different translations available today.
 So if you don’t mind what you read, I am sure that there is a version of this work available for you.
 But if you want to find the most accurate and literal translation, I would probably go for David Constantine.

 But there are also other great translators such as John George Robertson and Nicholas Boyle who have also done an excellent job.
 So whichever one you pick, I am sure you will enjoy the experience of reading Faust.